gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

      procedure foo (variable : int);

-In some cases, the generated bindings will be more complete or more meaningful when defining some macros, which you can do via the *-D* switch.
+In some cases, the generated bindings will be more complete or more meaningful when defining some macros, which you can do via the :switch:`-D` switch.
 This is for example the case with :file:`Xlib.h` under GNU/Linux:

 .. code-block:: sh